jpfr12/IDChecker/README.md

-Portuguese ID and Fiscal Code validation checker for Android OS
+Portuguese ID and Fiscal Number validation checker for Android OS
 ===

 * This was based on a Python project when I was student at *University of The Azores*.